About Marcy Sutton

 (See bonus short version, below)

-I’m a web developer, teacher, and speaker.
-I launched testingaccessibility.com as a new accessibility training initiative in partnership with the folks over at Egghead.io.
-I’ve also enjoyed a great few years in independent consulting, working with tech organizations such as Spotify, Microsoft, Google, Pinterest, T-Mobile, Change.org, Evinced, and more.
+In 2022, I launched an online workshop series testingaccessibility.com with the folks over at Egghead.io.
+I spent a great few years as an independent accessibility engineering consultant and trainer, working with tech organizations such as Spotify, Microsoft, Google, Pinterest, T-Mobile, Change.org, Evinced, and more.

-In the past I’ve worked as a Lead Software Engineer and Head of Learning at Gatsby, and a Developer Advocate on the axe-core team developing web accessibility testing tools.
-I’ve also worked as an accessibility engineer at Adobe, and as a web developer at Substantial, POP and DEI Creative.
+In the past, I led the docs team as Head of Learning at Gatsby before deciding I prefer to stay as an individual contributor developer.
+I also worked as a Developer Advocate and Senior Frontend Engineer on the axe-core team developing web accessibility testing tools.
+Before that, I worked as an accessibility engineer at Adobe, and as a web developer at Substantial, POP and DEI Creative.

-I’m passionate about improving the web for people with disabilities and I often teach and speak about it.
+I’m passionate about improving the web for people with disabilities and I’ve done a lot of teaching and speaking about it.
 My blog, Accessibility Wins, highlighted accessible user interfaces and tools.
 In 2016, O’Reilly presented me with a Web Platform Award for my work in accessibility.
-I’m a co-leader of the Accessibility Seattle Meetup, and I founded a social coding group for women in my city of Bellingham called NW Tech Women.
+I’m a former leader of the Accessibility Seattle Meetup and I founded a social coding group for women in called NW Tech Women.

 My education includes a Bachelor of Arts in Visual Journalism from Brooks Institute of Photography and an Associate of Applied Arts in Web Design & Multimedia from the Art Institute of Seattle.
 I became very interested in web development during college, creating HTML websites for photo documentary classes and later, interactive Flash websites.
 I naturally went back to HTML & CSS, with ECMAScript experience that helped me fall in love with JavaScript.
 When I learned about Web Accessibility, I liked that it reflected my values and added meaning to my work.
 I love solving problems with design and code when they have potential to help as many people as possible.